 Below, you can see how a home loses energy Before and After insulation and air sealing:

 An older home without insulation in the sidewalls and attic can easily be insulated with blown-in cellulose or fiberglass.
 Most of the time, holes for the insulation can be drilled from the outside without disrupting your interior walls.
 If we need to drill from the inside, all furniture and fixtures will be covered with tarps, and your house will be cleaner than when we began!
 You won’t even notice the wall was drilled.

 How Insulation Works

 Heat flows naturally from a warmer to a cooler space.
 In winter, the heat moves directly from all heated living spaces to the outdoors and to adjacent unheated attics, garages, and basements – wherever there is a difference in temperature.
+This is also why it is so important to have suitable windows like tilt and turn windows because the insulation will definitely save you a lot of money in the long run when it comes to energy bills!
 During the summer, heat moves from outdoors to the house interior.
 To maintain comfort, the heat lost in winter must be replaced by your heating system and the heat gained in summer must be removed by your air conditioner.
 Insulating ceilings, walls, and floors decreases the heating or cooling needed by providing an effective resistance to the flow of heat.
 Find out more reasons why you should insulate your home or attic here!